abdulraoufatia/DevOps-Course-Starter/README.md

 ## Advanced Features of Docker - Docker Compose

 Launching containers with long docker run commands can become tedious, and difficult to share with other developers.
 The basic principle of 'docker compose' is utilised to launch long docker run commands.
-So, rather than running the afrementioned commands, one could run a simple:
+So, rather than running the aforementioned commands, one could run a simple:

 ```bash
 docker-compose up --build